14 Things You Need to Know About Life Insurance for Burial and Final Expenses

 We usually recommend term life insurance for someone who has an outstanding mortgage, because these policies are the most affordable option available for larger amounts of coverage, and they can be easily converted to a smaller universal life policy for burial expenses.

 When someone has health concerns and they are shopping for a final expense policy, it can be more challenging to find an affordable option.
-The good news is that with over 40 companies to work with, we can almost always find a policy for you.
+The good news is that with 63 companies to chose from, we can almost always find a policy for you.

 A guaranteed issue policy will accept almost everyone who applies, but to protect the insurance company from risk, these polices do not offer a full payout if the insured person dies within the first 2 years of the policy.
 Instead, the premiums paid plus interest are reimbursed to the insured’s family.